anttisalonen/progbook/unix.rst

     $ python with.py > test.txt

-This has the added flexibility that we haven't hard coded the output file name.
+This has the added flexibility that we don't have to hard code the output file name.

 If necessary, you can also discard the output by redirecting it to the special file /dev/null, which has the sole purpose of consuming and discarding all its input: